cherose-sem/SoftDev_DM2018/03 Sets/README.md

 ### _Structure_
 ------------------------
 ##### _Main.java_
+The sets are hard coded.
+The aprouch, which is used to create the sets, is defining a set and then add integer numbers as set's member.
+This structure is implemented in "Main" class.
   - Adds Integers to `members`, `secondMembers` and `thirdMembers` Set
   - Runs `union` method on both Sets.